-A business address and shipping address are not necessarily the same thing.
+A business address and a shipping address are not necessarily the same thing.
 Each one serves a different purpose, and not all businesses need them.
 However, it’s important to understand the purpose of these types of addresses to determine whether one of both may be required when running your business.

 The majority of businesses require a correspondence address where their customers and contacts can send letters, invoices, and other communications.
 This type of address is usually referred to as a ‘business address’.
 It is not necessarily where the business is based, nor does it have to be the same as the shipping, trading, or registered office address of the business, but it can be.